JuergenGutsch/blog/_source/_posts/2017-12-07-bitbucket-pipelines.md

 It is configured to listen on changes on the develop branch.
 That means, every time we push changes to that branch, the deployment to Azure will start.

 I'll now create a new feature branch called "feature/failing-test" and push it to the BitBucket.
-I follow the same steps as described in the previous section about the PRs, if if the builds are failing.
-I merge the feature branch to develop and push all the changes to BitBucket.
+I don't follow the same steps as described in the previous section about the PRs, to keep the test simple.
+I merge the feature branch directly and without an PR to develop and push all the changes to BitBucket.
+Yes, I'm a rebel... ;-)

+The build starts immediately and fails, but what about the deployment?
+Let's have a look at the deployments on Azure.
+We should only see the initial successful deployment.

 [!TODO TEST]